Public good: Local public goods

 The basic theory of public goods as discussed above begins with situations where the level of a public good (e.g., quality of the air) is equally experienced by everyone.
 However, in many important situations of interest, the incidence of benefits and costs is not so simple.
-For example, when people keep an office clean or monitor a neighborhood for signs of trouble, the benefits of that effort accrue to some people (those in their neighborhoods) more than to others.
+For example, when people at a workplace keep an office clean or residents monitor a neighborhood for signs of crime, the benefits of that effort accrue to some people (those in their neighborhoods) more than to others.
 The overlapping structure of these neighborhoods is often modeled as a network.
 (When neighborhoods are totally separate, i.e., non-overlapping, the standard model is the Tiebout model.)

-An example of locally public good that could help everyone, even ones not from the neighborhood, is a bus.
-Let's say you are a college student who is visiting their friend who goes to school in another city.
-You get to benefit from this services just like everyone that resides and goes to school in said city.
-There is also a correlation of benefit and cost that you are now a part of.
-You are benefiting by not having to walk to your destination and taking a bus instead.
-However, others might prefer to walk so they do not become a part of the problem, which is pollution due to gas given out by auto mobiles.
+An example of locally public good that could help everyone, even ones not from the neighborhood, is a bus service.
+If one is a college student who is visiting a friend who goes to school in another city that has bus service, one benefits from this bus service just like everyone that resides in and goes to school in said city.
+There is also a correlation of benefits and costs that one is now a part of.
+One is benefiting by not having to walk to one's destination by taking a bus instead.
+However, others might prefer to walk, so they do not become a part of the problems of automobile-exhaust pollution and congestion.

-Recently, economists have developed the theory of local public goods with overlapping neighborhoods, or public goods in networks: both their efficient provision, and how much can be provided voluntarily in a non-cooperative equilibrium.
+In 2019, economists developed the theory of local public goods with overlapping neighborhoods, or public goods in networks: both their efficient provision, and how much can be provided voluntarily in a non-cooperative equilibrium.
 When it comes to socially efficient provision, networks that are more dense or close-knit in terms of how much people can benefit each other have more scope for improving on an inefficient status quo.
 On the other hand, voluntary provision is typically below the efficient level, and equilibrium outcomes tend to involve strong specialization, with a few individuals contributing heavily and their neighbors free-riding on those contributions.